johann-solo/oliveandmango.github.io/site/content/blog/2020-10-02-quick-and-easy-one-pot-beef-stroganoff.md

 </br>
 </br>

 Stroganoff sauce is a sour cream gravy made with beef broth that’s thickened with flour.
 It’s flavoured with mustard.
 It’s so simple yet so pleasing - keeps you wanting more.
 This is the most requested meal by my hubby - and I thought I should get it on the blog ASAP because it’s one of those recipes that is so simple and that anyone can make including him - and if it’s on the blog he really has no excuse.
 My husband calls meals like this ‘bachelor delights’ definition: easy and quick to make delicious eats that make great leftovers.
-I have had some of the meals he considers bachelor delights and I got to say this is better definitely better than his ‘curry surprise’ (don’t even ask) but just as easy and looks a lot fancier if you are making it for others.
+I have had some of the meals he considers bachelor delights and I got to say this is definitely better than his ‘curry surprise’ (don’t even ask) but just as easy and looks a lot fancier if you are making it for others.
 </br>
 </br>
 ![Quick and Easy One Pot Beef Stroganoff](/images/uploads/2020_10_02_quick_and_easy_one_pot_beef_stroganoff_3.jpg)